Laura-ShummonMaass/Nintendo_E3_Sentiment_Analysis/README.md

 *Line Chart:*
 There will be a total event line chart that shows the line that is being shown live to the event.
 This one will be static, but will have points along it that the user can hover over to see what major events occurred to cause certain spikes in the chart.

+### User Story
+Why does Nintendo want this.
+When to announce various reveals.
+Analyze tweets occurring during the 2019 Nintendo E3 conference for positive/negative sentiments.
+Will use clustering for each major event occurring during the conference to see what types of sentiments there are towards the various major events by focusing on relevant topics (fancise names, the presenter, new tech).

 Proposal review guidelines:
 https://docs.google.com/document/d/1A9kwRsAcpDdulZSSFOYueV0iJDsCz1eQrba6gJvr4GQ/edit?usp=sharing